KrisDavie/alttp_vt_randomizer/readme.txt

+This is a fork of the zelda randomizer for the purpose of dumping data to a postgres database for statistical analysis.
+It's more convenient to do this directly inside the randomizer code.

+How to set it up:

 step 1: install and run postgresql somewhere. i do it in a linux vm.

 step 2: create a user and database in postgres. (i suggest naming them both rando)